RoyalFriesian/kubeclient/README.md

 Sample commands

-## To find all the pods in all the namespaces
+## To find all the pods across all the namespaces
 go run . --kubeconfig "C:/Users/tarun/.kube/config"

 ## To find a perticular pod